mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 manage and retrieve documents, also known as semi structured data.

-##Grid computing
-Connecting different computer systems from various location, often via the cloud, to reach a common goal

 ## NoSQL
 NoSQL sometimes referred to as ‘Not only SQL' as it is a database that doesn't adhere to traditional